ztlaistn/MegaMindz/README.md

 ## Features
 - Log In with email and password
 - Password reset email
-- Movement with keyboard or touchpad if mobile
+- Movement with mouse, or touchpad if mobile
 - Voice proximity

 ## Deployment